attilaberencsi/gwtools/README.md

-# Gateway Tools for UI5 / Fiori
+# Gateway Tools for UI5 / Fiori and OData

 ## About
 Gateway Helper Tools for Fiori Developers, Application Managers and DevOps colleagues to speed up recurring DevOps tasks in development and quality/test systems from a central place.